When is the best time to start travel-training my child?

 There is no such thing as a generic travel-training program.
 Each program is designed taking into account an individual’s unique needs and characteristics.
 Individuals will progress at their own pace and by using the correct travel-training techniques will learn to travel safely and proficiently.

-Can you teach stranger-danger in your workshops?
+Can you teach stranger-awareness in your workshops?

 I’m from the USA.
 Can I use your on-line travel-training advisory service?